 Looking at the graphs, an unfortunate concession I had to make was to stratify the time remaining into 20-second groups.
 This is because of the impossibility of having two continuous predictor variables displayed at once while having the graph make sense visually.
 There's a big difference between 21 seconds and 40 seconds being left on the clock, and the linear models of the project reflect this, but when it came to the graphs, this stratification was a necessity to make the images at all comprehensible.

 Thanks for the read, and I hope to hear any positive or negative feedback.
 I'd like to give a special thanks to Keegan Abdoo of NFL Next Gen Stats and Bailey Joseph of the Oklahoma City Thunder for giving specific R tips.

 Cole Jacobson is an Editorial Researcher at the NFL Media office in Los Angeles.
 He played varsity sprint football as a defensive lineman at the University of Pennsylvania, where he was a 2019 graduate as a mathematics major and statistics minor.
-With any questions, comments, or ideas, he can be contacted at Cole.Jacobson@nfl.com.
-You can also follow him on Twitter @ColeJacobson32.
+With any questions, comments, or ideas, he can be contacted at firstname.lastname@example.org and @ColeJacobson32 on Twitter.

 UPDATE: Predictive Graphs -- When Should Teams Try to Score?